Proximal indirect comparison: Asymptotic theory for estimators of bridge functions

 \section{Asymptotic theory for estimators of bridge functions}

-In the first part of the section, we present useful results on the asymptotics of the proximal indirect comparison estimators in the simulation study.
+In this section, we present useful results on the asymptotics of the proximal indirect comparison estimators in the simulation study.
 In particular, we will derive their asymptotic variances under the assumption of parametric bridge functions.
+Without loss of generality, we assume the parametric components have the same dimension.
+Consider compact sets \(\mathrm{E},\Xi\subset\mathbb{R}^{k}\).